-According to the French government and California’s Imperial County, the official center of the world lies in the town of Felicia in California’s Sonora Desert.
-There is no scientific or political reason for the designation, but only the effort of Jacques-André Istel and his wife Felicia Lee (the town’s namesake), who founded the town in 1986.
+According to the French government and California’s Imperial County, the official center of the world lies in the town of Felicity in California’s Sonora Desert.
+There is no scientific or political reason for the designation, but only the effort of Jacques-André Istel and his wife Felicity Lee (the town’s namesake), who founded the town in 1986.

 Jacques-André made his name and fortune as a famous French-American parachutist and co-founder of Parachutes, Inc., which produced parachuting equipment and opened the first parachuting school in the United States.
 He is credited as a key figure in popularizing parachuting in America and has been referred to as the “father of American skydiving.”
 In 1985 he wrote the children’s book “Coe: The Good Dragon at the Center of the World” about a dragon that lived at the center of the world, which served as the inspiration behind the town’s creation.